ezsystems/ezpersonalization-documentation/docs/personalization/quickstart_guide.md

-# Ten Minutes Guide
+# Quickstart guide

-This Ten Minutes Guide gives a basic overview of how the personalization engine works and how it is typically enabled.
+This quickstart guide gives a basic overview of how the personalization engine works and how it is typically enabled.
 Following is an example for the integration in an e-commerce shop.

 ## How it works